-Tao and Bonsai
+Taoist Principles and Bonsai

-It seems that the Taoist belief in the magical power of miniature recreations of sacred landscapes led to the creation of tray plantings, which some believe were a precursor to today’s rock planting bonsai.
+The Taoist belief in the magical power of miniature recreations of sacred landscapes led to the creation of tray plantings, which some believe were a precursor to today’s rock planting bonsai.
 But is that where the relationship of Taoist philosophy and bonsai ends?
 If one looks carefully, not only have Taoist principles contributed to art generally, but bonsai artists follow many of these principles in their daily practice.

 In his book, The Tao of Art, author Ben Willis describes a connection between Tao, nature and art (10).
 Willis writes, “to the Taoist painters and aestheticians the visible forms and shapes of nature …expressed [an] individual quality which could be perceived and expressed by art”.
 He notes further that, “Both art and Taoism begin with nature, with the basic principles of reality.
 What the Chinese artist learned from Taosim was how…to augment his own natural creativity and artistry [using] a special method of working that was linked to Taoism and its meditative practices”.
 This method involved contemplation of the natural or spiritual essence of the subject.
 Kou Hsi, a painter who lived in the 12th century Sung dynasty, wrote that by concentrating on the essential nature of a subject, “the inner significance is …visually manifested” and the artwork becomes the concrete manifestation of an inner reality (11).
 Only after having fully appreciated the “quality of form” of the subject, could an artist produce the finest work.
 One goal of artists generally is to clarify the natural essence that is inherent in every form.
 In bonsai, one takes inspiration from the tree when envisioning its design and development.
 As bonsai practitioners we seek to express the inner nature and special qualities, even the life force of the tree.